 Can you do eyelash extensions after eyelid surgery?

 Yes, you can!
-I’ve been doing eyelash extensions for the past year now, read here for my reviews on the best lash extensions in Singapore.
+I’ve been doing eyelash extensions for quite some time now.
+Read here for my reviews on the best lash extensions in Singapore.
 Do inform your lash stylist that you have had surgery done so they will be extra careful with your lids.
-During eyelash extensions, there will be some tugging and pulling, so please only attempt after your surgery has completed for 3 months at least!
+During eyelash extensions, there will be some tugging and pulling, so please only attempt after your surgery has completed for 3 months at least.